devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step3.md

 # ---------------------------------------------------------------------------
-# Next you will be prompted to prov
+# Next you will be prompted for payment details.

+Amazon required to validate that you are a person whom is creating account rather than a ROBOT